State Tax Filing Resources

 SUI*

-Agency: Michigan Department of Labor and Economic Opportunity
+Agency: Michigan (MI) Department of Labor and Economic Opportunity

-This is the result of Michigan's Unemployment Insurance Trust Fund falling below the required threshold of 2.5 billion.
+This is the result of the Michigan Unemployment Insurance Trust Fund falling below the required threshold of $2.5 billion.
 Michigan unemployment law mandates that when the Trust Fund falls below this threshold, they can no longer offer a reduced taxable wage base to non-delinquent employers.
 The $9,500.00 wage base for all employers will remain in place until the trust fund meets the threshold.

 The Michigan Unemployment Insurance Agency requires all employers to file the Employers' Quarterly Wage/Tax Report, Form UIA 1028 electronically through their website.
 Paper forms will no longer be accepted by the agency.
 For more Information about these requirements visit the website at the Michigan Department of Labor and Economic Opportunity.